xying21/ckb_sdk/docs/introduction/overview_go.md

 ## Overview

-CKB Go SDK (ckb-sdk-go) encapsulates cryptographic algorithms, RPC services to support the development of applications on CKB.
-The knowledge of CKB Data Model (see [Nervos CKB Reference](https://docs.nervos.org/docs/reference/introduction) and [CKB RFC: CKB Data Structures](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md)) and [JSON-RPC](https://github.com/nervosnetwork/ckb/tree/develop/rpc) are crucial for developing applications by using the SDK.
+CKB Go SDK (ckb-sdk-go) encapsulates cryptographic algorithms and RPC services to support the development of applications on CKB.
+The knowledge of CKB Data Model (see [Nervos CKB Reference](https://docs.nervos.org/docs/reference/introduction) and [CKB RFC: CKB Data Structures](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md)) and [JSON-RPC](https://github.com/nervosnetwork/ckb/tree/develop/rpc) are crucial in developing applications by using this SDK.

-The SDK starts supporting the **CKB**, **CKB indexer** and **Mercury** module by using the [NewCkbApi](https://github.com/nervosnetwork/ckb-sdk-go/blob/b7b9eff4f48fb2f3020cb31c630eea17cbc77e81/api/api.go#L231) API since 0.43.1 version.
+The SDK uses the [NewCkbApi](https://github.com/nervosnetwork/ckb-sdk-go/blob/b7b9eff4f48fb2f3020cb31c630eea17cbc77e81/api/api.go#L231) API to support the **CKB**, **CKB indexer** and **Mercury** module starting from 0.43.1 version.
 For more information, see the [use_of_mercury_and_ckb_and_indexer_example.go](https://github.com/nervosnetwork/ckb-sdk-go/blob/develop/mercury/example/use_of_mercury_and_ckb_and_indexer_example.go) example.<!--The SDK has started supporting the CKB indexer module since the indexer module was deprecated in [ckb_v0.36.0](https://github.com/nervosnetwork/ckb/releases/tag/v0.36.0).
 For more information about the CKB indexer, see the [Collect Cells](https://github.com/nervosnetwork/ckb-sdk-go#5-collect-cells) example.-->

 <!--For more information about the Mercury module, see the [Mercury](https://github.com/nervosnetwork/ckb-sdk-go/tree/develop/mercury/example) examples.-->